Techniques of successful traders

 Trading forex can be a rewarding and exciting challenge, but it can also be discouraging if you are not careful.
-Whether you’re new to forex trading or an experienced veteran, avoiding these trading mistakes can help keep your trades on the right track.
+Whether you’re a beginner trader or an experienced veteran, avoiding these common forex trading mistakes can help keep you on the right track.

 Currency pairs are closely linked to national economies and are affected by many factors.
 They are also traded 24/5, meaning there is usually something going on that will move the markets.